m1ner79/blogspace/data/blog/webdev-article.md

 I will not cover indexing or SEO in great detail here.
 It might be an idea for another article 🤔.

-### Build Level Rendering ??

 ### Server-side Rendering (SSR)

-Server-side rendering indicates that when you are visiting a website all the website content is processed and rendered on the server.
+Server-side rendering (sometimes refereed to as Static SSR) means that when you are visiting a website all the website's content is processed and rendered on the server.

 1️⃣ First, through your browser, you are sending a request to access a website.